CaptainAsbestos/class-notes/ngo-mod1/agh-may-29-ngo-abstracts.md

 Before one writes an editorial, it not only helps to ask oneself why the reader should listen to your opinion but also to remain confident in one's expertise.
 Novelty of thinking is also good here: to make a contribution to the discourse on the topic.
 Lastly, basing the argument on credible, verifiable evidence is always preferable to speculation.

 The authors present the most basic skeleton of an Op-Ed.
-The hook relates to current events that make the piece timely and relevant; this seques into the thesis statement of the argument.
+The hook relates to current events that make the piece timely and relevant; this segues into the thesis statement of the argument.
 The Rule of Three keeps the piece long enough to be substantive but short enough to be digestible; three conclusions derived from evidence support the thesis.
 Before concluding, anticipate counterarguments to your points.
 Put a bow on it by circling back to the lede.

 The Lede grabs the attention of the reader and draws them to read the rest of the article.
 There are many ways to do this, either by ripping from the headlines or relating a personal or humourous anecdote in the back of the cab (as Thomas Friedman too often does).